fashimpaurdennis/spring_boot_jwt_auth_demo/README.md

 # Acknowledgements

 I want to give a big shoutout to Coding Dojo and Dennis Iluma over on his YouTube channel: <a href="https://www.youtube.com/@PhegonDev">PhegonDev</a>.
-The knowledge I garned at Coding Dojo made a strong base for me to build on with this project.
+The knowledge I garnered at Coding Dojo made a strong base for me to build on with this project.
 PhegonDev helped provide fantastic examples of core concepts explored in the Spring Security documentation.